dizkneelande/flowmato/README.md

 ## Flowmato objectives

 - **Enhance Productivity**: Utilise the Pomodoro technique to help users focus on tasks in short bursts, leading to increased productivity.
-- **Minimise Distractions**: During each Pomodoro, ensure that distractions are minimised, restricting access to certain websites (User Specified?).
+- **Minimise Distractions**: During each Pomodoro, ensure that distractions are minimised.
-- **Focus-Boosting Features**: Include key features such as, ambient non-instrusive sounds, reminders to drink water/fix posture.
+- **Boosts Focus**: Breaks tasks into intervals with breaks to prevent mental fatigue, eye strain etc...
 - **Tomatoes**: For maximum efficiency.

 ---